-

 “Nobody never stopped me from seeing my mother and the rest of the girls turn tricks.
 I don’t remember anytime when I didn’t know what they did, or what a man’s prick looked like.
 Sometimes I’d watch through them portiers like they had then, and other times I’d walk right in the room and nobody said nothing,” Rose quotes Violet.

 The movie Pretty Baby opens with a scene of a child intently staring directly at the camera and the sound of a woman moaning in the background.
 The woman in the background is her mother having another baby.
-Malle depicts the realities of the natural result of sex work, pregnancy and children, from a child’s perspective.
+The film’s director, Louis Malle, depicts the realities of the natural result of sex work, pregnancy and children, from a child’s perspective.
 In the movie, Violet is always presented as a child, even when they are auctioning her off.

 “I don’t know if it was a good life or a bad life.
 I know I got a good life now, and I know how to appreciate it.
 But I don’t know how I’d feel about it if I went through the whole life, you know, with pimps and dope and turning tricks till I was fifty.
 All my three girls is older now than I was when I quit the business, and I don’t see how they’re much better off than I was at their age.
 I know it’d be good if I could say how awful it was and like crime don’t pay—but to me it seems just like anything else—like a kid who’s father owns a grocery store.
 He helps him in the store.
 Well, my mother didn’t sell groceries,” Violet is quoted.